dasch-swiss/dsp-docs/docs/developers/knora/documentation/index.md

 * Another problem is that researchers use a multitude of different data formats, many of which are proprietary and quickly become obsolete.
 It is not practical to maintain all the programs that were used to create and read old data files, or even all the operating systems that these programs ran on.
 Instead of preserving all these data formats, Knora supports the conversion of all sorts of data to a small number of formats that are suitable for long-term preservation, and that maintain the data’s meaning and structure:

     * Non-binary data is stored as **R**esource **D**escription **F**ramework ([RDF](https://www.w3.org/TR/2014/NOTE-rdf11-primer-20140624/)), in a dedicated database called a triplestore.
 RDF is an open, vendor-independent standard that can express any data structure.
 For a concise information about RDF basics see [here](./rdf.md).

     * Binary media files (images, audio, and video) are converted to a few specialised archival file formats and stored by the media server [SIPI](https://github.com/dasch-swiss/sipi), with metadata stored in the triplestore.
 For a concise information about SIPI see [here](../../sipi/documentation/index.md).

-* Moreover, Knora has built-in support for special data structures that occur on a regular basis in humanities data: calender-independent dates and flexible searchable text markup.
+* Moreover, Knora has built-in support for special data structures that occur on a regular basis in humanities data: persistent links, calender-independent dates and flexible searchable text markup.
+    * Persistent links are a very important feature.
+If a resource is changed, a new resource will be created in Knora.
+The older version remains available and citable, there will be no dead links.
+This means that if in a publication an older version is referenced, the cited version still can be displayed, but there will be a notice that a newer version exists with the corresponding link attached to it.
     * A date could be given in any kind of calendar - e.g. the Julian, Gregorian, Jewish or Islamic - just to name the most frequent ones.
 Knora stores dates using the Julian day count that was established by astronomers.
 Use of the Julian day count easily allows for conversion from one calendar into another and to calculate distances between two dates.
 It is possible to search for a date in one calendar and to convert it into another one.

     * Commonly used text markup systems have troubles to cope with overlapping markup.
 Knora solves this problem by using [Standoff/RDF markup](https://docs.knora.org/paradox/01-introduction/standoff-rdf.html) where the markup is stored as RDF data, separately from the text.
 This enables overlapping markup.
 Knora’s RDF-based standoff is designed to support the needs of complex digital critical editions.
 Knora can import any XML document (including TEI/XML) for storage as standoff/RDF, and can regenerate the original XML document at any time.